akazer2/svsLib/README.md

 scale.
 After further inquiry I realized that the TIFF "out" object could be configured to skip over the empty alpha channel.

+3. Reading NDPI images
+  * NDPI is a propriety format with an internal structure that includes both a broken tiff and a broken jpeg architecture.
+The sdk to process these images requires obtaining a license and a non-disclosure agreement.
+Trying to work without this require the reverse engineering of the format, which many have tried and failed at [within are department as well].
+The only two libraries I could find that support ndpi is the master branch of openslide and NDPITools.
+I have implemented all functionality using openslide and partial tiling functionality using NDPITools

 ####Runs

 I ran the code in driver.cpp and to test the library.
-Both the overlapping and non overlapping tilers were run on a single SVS file and I visually inspected the TIFFs to ensure that the entire image was being covered in the tiles.
+Both the overlapping and non overlapping tilers were run on a single SVS, VMS, NDPI, TIF and MRXS files and I visually inspected the TIFFs to ensure that the entire image was being covered in the tiles.
 In addition to this I ran the search directory function on /data/images on my research machine that has a network of directories full of SVS, tiff and dzi images.
-The function was able to successfully identify the SVS files and iteration through the vector gave openslide_t handles for each one of them.
+The function was able to successfully identify the SVS files and iteration through the vector giving openslide_t handles for each one of them.
 I verified that the handles were valid by extracted metadata from the images using the handle.
-Due to time constraints I was unable to run the tilers on more than 2 - 3 images at a time.
+Due to time constraints I was unable to run the tiler on more than 2 - 3 images at a time.

+Additionally I created a directory structure that had VMS, SVS, NDPI, TIF and MRXS files present.
+The directory walk down was able to identify each one of these files and tile them.

 ####Data

 1.Tiles I have saved from test runs
   * The tiffs from tiling without overlap at zoom level 1 and 2 of an SVS
   * The tiff from tilling with overlap at zoom level 1 for the same SVS.
+  * The tiffs from tiling without overlap at zoom level 2 for a vms.
+  * The tiffs from tiling without overlap at zoom level 2 for a ndpi.
+  * The tiffs from tiling without overlap at zoom level 2 for a tif.
+  * The tiffs from tiling without overlap at zoom level 2 for a mrxs.